Developing Positive Habits – It’s Easy!

 Does this sound familiar?
-With 2019 around the corner, it’s time you develop a couple of good habits that stick!
+With 2019 around the corner, it’s time you start developing positive habits for your blogging that actually stick!

-Try these helpful tips and apply them to see how well you do in the new year.
+Try these helpful tips for developing positive habits and apply them to see how well you do in the new year.

 Most people want to plunge in at the deep end and change things overnight.